tanaikech/ToolsForMCPServer/README.md

 # Gemini CLI with MCP Server: Expanding Possibilities with Google Apps Script

 The Gemini CLI confirmed that the MCP server built with Google Apps Script (GAS), a low-code platform, offers immense possibilities.
-If you've created snippets for Google Apps Script, these could be revitalized and/or leveraged in new ways by using them as the MCP server.
+If you've created snippets for GAS, these could be revitalized and/or leveraged in new ways by using them as the MCP server.
 The Gemini CLI and other MCP clients will be useful in achieving this.

 <a name="top"></a>
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENCE)